A return to more stable trade in 2023 - for now.

 However, this is still 8% less than during the same period in 2022.
 And import volumes in the month of May 2023 were still 5% below those seen during May 2022.

-TDUK Head of Technical and Trade, Nick Boulton, said:
+TDUK’s Head of Technical and Trade, Nick Boulton, says:

 “Stock levels on the ground in the UK have been strong, with buyers being able to access their desired specifications across all the main product groups and at price levels more reminiscent to those seen pre-COVID.
 The only notable exception is the shortage of Birch Plywood due to the sanctions imposed on Russia and Belarus.